 -

-The screen shows that you have successfully applied the permissions for the app.
+The screen shows that you have successfully applied the permissions for the tenant.

 You can close the browser tab and return to the Cato Management Application.
 It can take Box several seconds to process the request, so if you receive an error, refresh the browser.